sc-idevops/devops-notes/class-notes/cloudProviders.md

 Redis on AWS (in memory caching service)
 Caching things in memory so things go faster!
+Services Offered:
+- Redis
+- memcached
+Session Data (logins) are often put in cache.
+This allows any instance to authenticate a user without them needing to log in to each instance.

 like everything else these also use security groups etc.

 #### DynamoDB

-flat DB helpful for locking access to files like your terraform thing.
+flat DB helpful for locking access to files like a terraform DB.

+#### Amazon Cloudfront

+Amazon's version of cloudfront, a Content Delivery Network.
+Your website will be distributed and accessible from multiple locations. "serverless"

+#### Amazon Cloudwatch

+AWS's attempt at monitoring resources.
+Alerts can be set up for various criteria.
+Biggest Limitation is no agents run automatically on machines

+There are better tools out there though:
+- New Relic
+- Data Dog
+- Instana (for Kubernetes)
+- Prometheus
+- Graphana

+#### AWS CloudTrail

+Track user activity and API usage.
+(Grant tracked the IP address of whoever hacked his AWS using this and the access logs.)

 ### AWS Security

 IAM Permissions are not fun.
 They can be set for anything.

 ## Azure Cloud Services